pghvlaans/sbotools/README.md

 A debt of gratitude is owed to the original author, Jacob Pipkin, longtime maintainer Andreas Guldstrand and major contributor Luke Williams.
 This software would not exist without their efforts.

+To make **sbotools3** packages from the master branch, see [sbotools3-git-slackbuild](https://github.com/pghvlaans/sbotools3-git-slackbuild) and follow the instructions in `README`.

 ## Changes
 * 1.0
   * Change the git branch to match the Slackware version, or to a user-configured branch